Berlin cannibal case: Court sentences man to life for murder | DW | 07.01.2022

 "What you have done is inhuman," said presiding Judge Matthias Schertz, adding that the case was "despicable."

-The prosecution in the case argued for a life sentence, while Stefan R.'s defense team argued for a non-guilty verdict
+The prosecution in the case argued for a life sentence, while the defense team for Stefan R. argued for a non-guilty verdict

 In Germany, life sentences carry a minimum of 15 years in prison — after which, the prisoner can typically apply for parole.